Instructors interested in teaching for the 1818 Advanced College Credit program are accepted on a rolling basis.

 - Hold a master's degree in another discipline provided that they have a minimum of 18 graduate hours related to the respective discipline they are applying to teach.

-In extraordinary situations, a teacher may be approved as an adjunct instructor as long as he or she meets the same criteria the department sets for hiring on-campus adjunct instructors.
-University departmental liaisons, in consultation with appropriate department members and the 1818 Advanced College Credit program director, make the final determination regarding approval of adjunct instructors.
+University departmental liaisons, in consultation with appropriate department members and the 1818 Advanced College Credit program director, make the final determination regarding approval of adjunct instructors and new course approvals.

-After receiving all necessary application materials, the 1818 Advanced College Credit program director will:
+After receiving all necessary application materials, the 1818 Advanced College Credit program will:

-- Review the packet and, if no changes are needed, forward it to the respective University liaison.
+- Review the online submission materials and, if no changes are needed, forward it to the respective University liaison.
+Instructors that do not meet criteria will be provided a formal denial letter and information regarding steps to become approved in the future.

-- The University liaison will notify the teacher and 1818 Advanced College Credit program director via formal letter whether the teacher is approved, provisionally approved (with provisions stated), or not approved at this time (with reasons for lack of approval stated).
+- Once the submission is deemed satisfactory, the liaison will notify the instructor and the 1818 Advanced College Credit program via email whether the instructor is approved or provisionally approved (with provisions stated).

 - Submit their course syllabus for the upcoming academic year using the SLU 1818 syllabus template.